NetComposer/nkcollab/doc/call.md

 # CALL Application

-This plugin offers an easy to use signalling on top of NkCOLLAB, so that you can send _calls_ from any supported client to any other supported endpoint.
+This application offers an easy to use signalling on top of NkMEDIA, so that you can send _calls_ from any supported client to any other supported endpoint.

 You can call from a registered user, SIP endpoint or Verto session to any other of them.
-You only need to supply the _offer_ and destination, and NkCOLLAB will locate all endpoints beloging to that destination, and wilk start parallel sessions for all of them.
+You only need to supply the _offer_ and destination, and NkCOLLAB will locate all endpoints beloging to that destination, and will start parallel sessions for all of them.
 The first one that answers is connected to the caller.

 * [**Commands**](#commands)
   * [`create`](#create): Create a new call